ppXD/NMediator/README.md

     }
 }
 ```
-Exception filters:

-- Implement OnException
-- Don't have before and after events.
-- Handle unhandled exceptions that occur in handler filters, or handle methods.

 To handle an exception, set the `ExceptionHandled` property to true or assign the `Result` property.
 This stops propagation of the exception.